 There’s a big difference between making decisions out of a fear of getting fired and a fear of being unloved or unwanted.
 And realizing this difference can often change the decisions you make, changing your life.

-Use these questions and questions like it to help you get to the root of your fears, pain, shame, guilt and worries.
-Perhaps you’ll learn something new about yourself and maybe, just maybe, a stupid question will lead to an insightful answer.
+Use these questions and questions like them to help you get to the root of your fears, pain, shame, guilt, and worries.
+Perhaps you’ll learn something new about yourself, and maybe, just maybe, a stupid question will lead to an insightful answer.